Keeping Track of Your Homeschool

 • Child 4 is a star.

-They are able to quickly glance at the IG and know which assignment is next because it’s the first one without their unique symbol in the box.
+Each child is able to quickly glance at the IG and know which assignment they have to do next.
+It’s the first one without their unique symbol in the box.

 Maybe you have (or hope to have) too many kids for symbols to be practical.
 If so, try using dots in different colors that correspond with age.
 You could also assign numbers that are based on age or, if birth order doesn’t sync with the order your kids go through a particular IG, the order they use that IG.